 Because of the special materials used, ceramic braces cost more than metal in most cases.
 The exact price difference will again depend on the brand you choose and the length of your treatment.

 As a general rule, we can say that adult ceramic braces prices in the UK are around 25-50% more than metal braces.
 But the best way to know for sure is to visit a dentist and get a quote for both.

 In many ceramic braces reviews, wearers report feeling less self-conscious about wearing this style of braces.

-But remember that these braces are still visible to some degree.
+But remember that they are still visible to some degree.
 Because people are less familiar with clear and white braces, they may actually take a longer glance at your mouth to work out what is in there.
-With metal braces, on the other hand, there is less curiosity.
+With metal brackets, on the other hand, there is less curiosity.